carloshabekost/BPMNAnalysis/README.md

 # BPM-Pesquisa
-Trabalhos desenvolvidos no grupo de pesquisa BPM-INF-UFRGS
+Work developed with the BPM-INF-UFRGS research group.

-1. BPMNCount - Contagem de elementos de BPMN em arquivos .bpmn, distinguindo variações dos elementos e presença em subprocessos.
+1. BPMNCount - BPMN Element counting in .bpmn files, distinguishing their variations and subprocess presence.